 Grocery Bags for Seniors Intern

-The Senior Grocery Bags Intern reports directly to the Senior Nutrition Program Manager.
-The intern assists the Program Manager in overseeing the weekday/weekend office, warehouse, and health education operations of the program.
+The Grocery Bags for Seniors Intern reports directly to the Senior Nutrition Program Manager.
+The intern assists the Program Manager in overseeing the weekday office, warehouse, and health education operations of the program, providing food and nutrition education to seniors at risk from COVID-19 and living on a fixed income.

-Interns must be willing to commit to working at least 1 or 2 weekly office days (approximately 3-4 office hours per weekday) as well as 2, 5-hour Saturday morning shifts per month, totaling an average of 8-10 weekly internship hours.
+Interns must be willing to commit to working at least one weekly office day, each week.
 There is opportunity for more hours for interns who are willing to help coordinate workshops and cooking demos at sites that receive bags.

 This position is ideal for a student studying nutrition or public health who is interested in serving our growing senior population and learning more about the specific challenges that this population faces with hunger and malnutrition.